 Most students hit a brick wall when it comes to Korean vocabulary retention.

 To the uninitiated, most vocabulary sounds strange.
-Except for a handful of loanwords, almost no terms are shared with other languages.
+Almost no terms are shared with other languages except for a few loanwords.

 There is another factor that makes learning Korean vocabulary more demanding.
-And that is the lack of a clear connection with existing English words.
-Same issue with other famous languages such as French and Spanish.
+And that is the lack of a clear connection with existing English words—the same issue with other famous languages such as French and Spanish.

 Consider the term “kitchen,” which is called “cuisine” in French and “cocina” in Spanish.
 Because similar words exist in English, both can be memorized.
 (Referring to cuisine as food and cooking as in the act of preparing food).